polarfire-soc/polarfire-soc-bare-metal-library/mpfs-timer-background-load/README.txt

 --------------------------------------------------------------------------------
                             How to use this example
 --------------------------------------------------------------------------------
-To use this project you will nee a UART terminal configured as below.
+To use this project you will need a UART terminal configured as below:
     - 115200 baud
     - 8 data bits
     - 1 stop bit
     - no parity
     - no flow control

-On executing this program You will see messages appearing on the UART terminal at different preprogrammed delays.
+On executing this program you will see messages appearing on the UART terminal at different preprogrammed delays.
 The messages are displayed when the timer interrupt occurs.
 --------------------------------------------------------------------------------
                                 Target hardware
 --------------------------------------------------------------------------------
-This example project can be used on PolarFire SoC FPGA family hardware platforms as well as the PolarFire SoC model on Renode emulation platform.
+This example project can be used on the PolarFire SoC model on Renode emulation platform as well as PolarFire SoC FPGA family hardware platforms.

-There are configurations that needs to be set for this example project.
-The configurations are categorized into hardware and software configurations and are respectively located in the following folders
+There are configurations that need to be set for this example project.
+The configurations are categorized into hardware and software configurations.
-    platform/config/hardware/hw_config
-    platform/config/software/mpfs_hal/mss_sw_config
+The hardware configurations are located in ./src/boards/<target_board> folder.
+The default software configurations are stored under .src/platform/platform_config_reference folder.

-The "hw_config" defines the hardware configurations such as clocks.
-You must make sure that the configurations in this example project match the actual configurations of your target design you are using to test this example project.
+The include files in the "./src/boards/<target_board>/soc_config" folder define the hardware configurations such as clocks.
+You must make sure that the configurations in this example project match the actual configurations of your target Libero design that you are using to test this example project.

+If you need to change the software configurations, you are advised to create a new folder to replicate this folder under the ./src/boards directory and do the modifications there.
+It would look like ./src/boards/<target_board>/platform_config

-The "sw_config" folder defines the software configurations such as HART configurations.
-These configurations have no dependency on the hardware configurations that you use.
-If you change these configurations, you may have to change the software code to work according to the new configurations that you use.
+The include files in the "platform_config" folder define the software configurations such as how many harts are being used in the software, what is the tick rate of the internal timer of each hart.
+These configurations have no dependency on the hardware configurations in "soc_config" folder.
+Note that changing these software configurations may require a change in your application code.

 ## Executing project in the Renode emulation

-To launch the PolarFire Soc Icicle board emulation model on Renode from SoftConsole , launch the preconfigured external tool from Run -> External Tools -> "PolarFire-SoC-Icicle-Renode-emulation-platform".
+To launch the PolarFire Soc Icicle board emulation model on Renode from SoftConsole, launch the preconfigured external tool from Run -> External Tools -> "PolarFire-SoC-Icicle-Renode-emulation-platform".

 This will also launch an UART terminal which works with Renode.

-Build the project and launch the debug configuration named "mpfs-background-load renode hart0 start-platform-and-debug.launch" which is configured for Renode.
+Build the project and launch the debug configuration named "mpfs-background-load renode hart0 debug.launch" which is configured for Renode.

-Please refer to working_with_renode.md file for more detailed description about renode configuration.
+Alternatively, you can perform above two steps in one go by launching mpfs-background-load renode hart0 start-platform-and-debug.launch which will launch the PolarFire SoC Icicle board emulation model on Renode and also launch a debug session with it.

+Further information on working with Renode is available from the "Renode emulation platform" section of the SoftConsole release notes.
+The SoftConsole release notes document can be found at: <SoftConsole-install-dir>/documentation

-## Executing project on PolarFire SoC hardware
+## Executing project on the PolarFire SoC hardware

-The same application can be used on PolarFire SoC hardware platform.
-The MMUART0 must be connected to host PC.
-The host PC must connect to the serial port using a terminal emulator such as Tera Term or PuTTY.
+This application can be used on PolarFire hardware platform as well e.g. Icicle Kit.
+In this case, the MMUART0 must be connected to a host PC.
+The host PC must connect to the serial port using a terminal emulator such as Tera Term or PuTTY or the SoftConsole built-in terminal view.

 Build the project and launch the debug configuration named "mpfs-background-load hw-emulation all-harts debug.launch" which is configured